leandromoreira/digital_video_introduction/README.md

 >
 > You can also learn [how image filters (edge detection, sharpen, blur...) work](/filters_are_easy.ipynb).

-Another property we can see while working with images or video is the **aspect ratio** which is simply describes the proportional relationship between width and height of an image or pixel.
+Another property we can see while working with images or video is the **aspect ratio** which simply describes the proportional relationship between width and height of an image or pixel.

 When people says this movie or picture is **16x9** they usually are referring to the **Display Aspect Ratio (DAR)** and we also can have different shapes of a pixel, we call this **Pixel Aspect Ratio (PAR)**.